nordic-rse/nordic-rse.github.io/conference/submissions.md

 types which promote engagement and community building, and are target to people who don't already identify as RSEs.

-Our venue is the KTH Student Union, and will have lots of places for informal discussions or close interactions.
+Our venue is the KTH Student Union ([more details about the venue](/conference/practical/#venue)), and will have lots of places for informal discussions or close interactions.
 But not *too* close, since COVID-19 isn't going away.